imirransom7/Amazon-Order-History/README.md

 ## Questions to be answered

-The csv being used, `OrderHistory.csv`, is a csv I downloaded to provide an analysis on my order history from Amazon.
+The csv being used, `Retail.OrderHistory.1.csv`, is a csv I downloaded to provide an analysis on my order history from Amazon.

 I will answer these questions with the help of Jupyter Notebook and pandas